mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

     Application software MUST NOT use a searchlist to resolve a localhost name.
-    That is, even if DHCP's domain search option {{RFC3397}} is used to specify a searchlist of `example.com` for a given network, the name `localhost` will not be resolved as `localhost.example.com`, and `subdomain.localhost` will not be resolved as `subdomain.localhost.example.com`.
+    That is, even if DHCP's domain search option {{RFC3397}} is used to specify a searchlist of `example.com` for a given network, the name `localhost` will not be resolved as `localhost.example.com.` but as `localhost.`, and `subdomain.localhost` will not be resolved as
+    `subdomain.localhost.example.com.` but as `subdomain.localhost.`.

 3. Name resolution APIs and libraries MUST recognize localhost names as special, and MUST always return an appropriate IP loopback address for